its3D56/mrjulsencomputercraft/README.md

-"Lua code for the turtles on MrJulsen's Modding Community Server"
+Code for computercraft on mrjulsen's community server